f5devcentral/access-labs/class5/module1/lab01.rst

 	|image002|

 #.
-Scroll down the page until you see **101 Intro to Access Foundational Concepts** on the left
+Scroll down the page until you see **501 GUI Tools** on the left

    |image003|

 #.
-Hover over tile **Visual Policy Editor(VPE) Overview**.
+Hover over tile **The Message Box**.
 A start and stop icon should appear within the tile.
 Click the **Play** Button to start the automation to build the environment

    |image004|